 A part-time employee is one who works less than the hours prescribed for a full-time employee.

-(b) The terms of this Agreement will apply on a pro-rata basis for part-time employees on the basis that the ordinary weekly hours for full time employees are 38.
+(b) Terms of this Agreement will apply on a pro-rata basis for part-time employees on the basis that the ordinary weekly hours for full time employees are 38.

 A part-time employee may elect to work additional hours up to 76 hours in a fortnight or 10 hours in a day without the payment of overtime.
-If a part time employee is directed to work additional hours they shall be paid for those hours at the overtime rates.
+If a part time employee is directed to work additional hours’ above their ordinary hours they will be paid for those hours at the overtime rates.

 Before commencing employment, the Company and the employee will agree in writing on a regular pattern of work.
 Changes may be mutually agreed upon and recorded in writing.